-8.2 Units to Display the Measurement
+8.3 Units to Display the Measurement

 Measuring water vapor content in gasses presents many challenges not the least of which is understanding the units of measuring.
 Different industries require different units of measure for various reasons some technical some historical.
-The units typically used are in several categories:

-- a) The ratio of the volume occupied by the water vapor to the volume occupied by the other gasses in the mixture.
-These measurements are expressed in Parts Per Million by volume PPMv, or Parts Per Billion by volume PPBv, or Volume Concentration %. - b) The ratio of the weight of the water vapor to the weight of the other gasses in the mixture.
-These measurements are usually expressed in Parts Per Million by weight PPMw. - c) The density of water vapor in the mixture of gasses, is the ratio of the weight of the water vapor to the volume occupied (at atmospheric pressure) by the total mixture of gasses.
-These measurements are expressed in grams per cubic meter (g/m^3) , or pounds of water per million standard cubic feet (LbsH2O/MMSCF). - d) The partial vapor pressure of water vapor the pressure exerted by the water vapor only, without considering the other gasses in the mixture.
-These measurements are expressed in units of pressure such a microBar, mmHg, or any other pressure units that may be convenient. - e) The dewpoint of the gas mixture the temperature at which the water vapor in the gas is saturated.
+The units typically used are in several categories: a) The ratio of the volume occupied by the water vapor to the volume occupied by the other gasses in the mixture.
+These measurements are expressed in Parts Per Million by volume PPMv, or Parts Per Billion by volume PPBv, or Volume Concentration %.

+b) The ratio of the weight of the water vapor to the weight of the other gasses in the mixture.
+These measurements are usually expressed in Parts Per Million by weight PPMw.

+c) The density of water vapor in the mixture of gasses, is the ratio of the weight of the water vapor to the volume occupied (at atmospheric pressure) by the total mixture of gasses.
+These measurements are expressed in grams per cubic meter (g/m^3) , or pounds of water per million standard cubic feet (LbsH2O/MMSCF) the analyzer displays these units as $\frac{Lb H_2O}{10^6 SCF}$ d) The partial vapor pressure of water vapor - the pressure exerted by the water vapor only, without considering the other gasses in the mixture.
+These measurements are expressed in units of pressure such a microBar, mmHg, or any other pressure units that may be convenient. e) The dewpoint of the gas mixture - the temperature at which the water vapor in the gas is saturated.
 This means that if the gas temperature was above the dewpoint temperature and contained water only in vapor form, then if the gas is cooled, when it reaches the dewpoint temperature the water vapor will just start to form condensation.
-Dewpoint measurements are expressed in units of temperature such as °C or °F.

-There are other measurement categories for expressing water vapor content in gasses however they are not central in the context of this analyzer, and are listed for completeness: Relative Humidity, Mixing Ratio, Absolute Humidity, Humid Volume of Air, Weight concentration %, Delta Dewpoint.
+Dewpoint measurements are expressed in units of temperature such as °C or °F. There are other measurement categories for expressing water vapor content in gasses however they are not central in the context of this analyzer, and are listed for completeness: Relative Humidity, Mixing Ratio, Absolute Humidity, Humid Volume of Air, Weight concentration %, Delta Dewpoint.
 Freeware programs compatible with Microsoft® Windows, as well as with Apple and Android smart-phones, are available for downloading at www.phymetrix.com facilitating easy conversions between the above categories of units of measure.
-In this analyzer, moisture content of the gas being measured can be displayed in a variety of units: $^{\circ}$ C & $^{\circ}$ F dewpoint, ppmV, ppmW, ${\mu}$ B ${\tau}$ O vapor pressure, grams of ${\tau}$ B of the instrument and use the ${\tau}$ B and ${\tau}$ B buttons to change the units to the desired values.
+In this analyzer, moisture content of the gas being measured can be displayed in a variety of units: °C & °F dewpoint, ppmV, ppmW, μ B H2O vapor pressure, grams of H2O / m3, and Lbs H2O /106 standard cubic feet in Natural Gas.
+Use the Step button (right most) to highlight the units of the measurement and use the A and V buttons to change the units to the desired values.
 If the instrument is unlocked then the unit changes will be permanent even after the analyzer is powered OFF.